SvrAdityaReddy/EEG_Controlled_Robot/README.md

 1. The absolute current sample value is subtracted from the mean of previous 8 absolute sample values.
 2. If the absolute deviation of the absolute current sample value is subtracted from the mean of previous 8 absolute sample values is greater than 100 we detect it as blink

-## Challenges
+## Detection and Capture of new Samples written to a file by OpenBCI GUI

 The OpenBCI GUI writes data of different EEG channels to a file.
-Inorder to get a new sample written to file we had used **watchdog** to capture file system change events, when a change is observed an observer calls a function which reads new samples of different channels and transmits data of required channel namely FP1 using bash commands **tail**, **cut** and data is transmitted over socket to server running on gopigo robot.
+Inorder to get a new sample written to file we had used **watchdog** module in python to capture file system change events, when a change is observed an observer calls a function which reads new samples of different channels and transmits data of required channel namely FP1 using bash commands **tail**, **cut** and data is transmitted over socket to server running on gopigo robot.

 ``` {python}